The

 collecting and sharing New England Fones information.
 Possibly acquiring

-on the web site like the one for VA.
+site like the one for VA.
 Fones.
-Well such a person has
+Well such a person has come

-This will provide a central place where we can maintain the New England
+will provide a central place where we can maintain the New England data

 we now have and obtain in the